Defending Your Self

 Comfortably numb

-Our defensiveness does not have a healing effect on those who surround us, in fact, it has just the opposite effect.
+Our defensiveness does not have a healing effect on those who surround us; in fact, it has just the opposite effect.
 It prevents us from cultivating potentially amazing relationships with others and if you are prone to overreaction, others are likely to keep their distance out of their own self-preservation, and often we are unable to see this in our own reflection.

 If left unattended, we can fall into a nearly comatose state of emotional numbness with regard to relationships.
-We lose all sense of love, compassion, empathy not to mention a lack of happiness or joy around other people.
+We lose all sense of love, compassion, and empathy, not to mention a lack of happiness or joy around other people.
 You could become a lifeless zombie just going through the motions of living a life.

 Leonard Nimoy’s Spock